clebert/llama2.zig/README.md

 ![Logo](logo.png)

-This project started as a Zig port of [llama2.c](https://github.com/karpathy/llama2.c).
+This project is a port of Andrej Karpathy's [llama2.c](https://github.com/karpathy/llama2.c) into Zig, aimed at enhancing understanding of transformer models through clean, well-structured code.
+Utilizing a multi-file approach and descriptive variable names, it relies exclusively on the Zig standard library, without the need for external dependencies.

 ## Usage

+Build and run the `llama2-generator` for text generation:

 ```sh
 zig build -Doptimize=ReleaseFast